MCGamerNetwork/Issues/README.md

 1. **Environment**

-    This section should provide all information regarding the environment where the issue occured, including the network (live network or preview network?), location (US/EU/CA/AU), server ID, gametype, time of when the issue happened, etc.
+    This section should provide all information regarding the environment where the issue occured, location (US/EU/CA/AU), server ID, gametype, time of when the issue happened, etc.

 2. **The issue**